 When all these factors are considered, digital products provide a high level of usability which means people can easily and effectively use them.
 But why expert designers are so concerned about a single aspect of UX?
 Isn’t it more important what services and solutions apps and websites provide?
 Obviously, the features make a product valuable for people.
 However, if users can’t figure out how to use an application, it brings zero profit to them.
 Even the most beautiful interface can’t guarantee a success without a clean functionality system.
 That’s why one of the core stages of UX building is usability testing.

 Usability testing is a technique helping to evaluate a product by testing it on potential users.
 This way designers are able to see if a website or an app is usable enough as well as distinguish possible problems in UX.
 Usability testing is usually conducted at the UX building stage before a project goes to the development team.
 It allows changing inefficient solutions easier rather than in a complete product.

-Moreover, usability testing is a good way to dive deeper into users needs and preferences by watching their reactions while they use a product.
-Designers can collect the essential information needed for the creation of the effective user-centered design.
+Moreover, usability testing is a good way to dive deeper into users’ needs and preferences by watching their reactions while they use a product.
+Designers can collect the essential information needed for the creation of an effective user-centered design.
 Also, the gathered information can be used not only for UX design but at the other stages of product development.

 Types of Usability Testing Methods